 Tayside Division Licensing Department have recently undergone a change in leadership and focus.
-Although there is still the administrative tasks to deal with, the Licensing Team have taken up a more proactive and public facing approach.
-The team deploy at various times of the day and evening and engage will all licensing trades to ensure compliance, to provide education and to support local Officers.
+Although there are still administrative tasks to deal with, the Licensing Team have taken up a more proactive and public facing approach.
+The team deploy at various times of the day and evening, and engages with all licensing trades to ensure compliance, to provide education, and to support local officers.

-Operation Respectful is the overarching delivery of licensing activity in D Division and is used to promote the operational deployment and engagement with the licensed trade.
-This approach has seen an increase in positive relationships with the licensing trades through days of action including taxi education, immigration deployments and licensed premises inspections in partnership with Trading Standards and HMRC.
+Operation Respectful is the overarching delivery of licensing activity in Tayside Division and is used to promote the operational deployment and engagement with the licensed trade.
+This approach has seen an increase in positive relationships with the licensing trades through days of action including taxi education, immigration deployments, and licensed premises inspections in partnership with Trading Standards and HMRC.